Unit 6: Heart and Soul: The Story of America and African Americans

 Informative Writing – 6 days

-Research and present about an African American hero.
+Research and present about an African American leader.

 Create a free account to access thousands of lesson plans.